amarasovic/interpretability-literature/README.md

 Zachary C. Lipton.
 [The Mythos of Model Interpretability](https://arxiv.org/abs/1606.03490).
 In *WHI 2016*.

 Goodman and Flaxman.
-[European Union regulations on algorithmic decision-making and a "right to explanation"].
+[European Union regulations on algorithmic decision-making and a "right to explanation"](https://arxiv.org/abs/1606.08813).
 In *WHI 2016*.

 ## Failures of explanatory methods